 - Place your fish into the oil.
 Use a small piece first as a tester.
 You want it to immediately bubble, but not burn.
 Flip your fish when it looks like it’s almost golden brown.
 Take the fish out when the other side is almost golden brown too.
 If you wait until it is golden brown it will continue to cook after you take it out and look burned.
 Trust me on this.

 - Place your fish on a wire rack over with paper towels underneath to drain and hit them with more salt while they are hot.

 Yes Bluegill are safe to eat.
 This does depend on the body of water the fish is coming from, but it is usually okay to eat them as long as the body of water they come from is not heavily polluted.
 It’s best to contact your local Fish and Wildlife department if you have any questions regarding the safety of eating a certain species.

-What is A Rock Bass – The Full Breakdown of this Awesome Fish
+What Is A Pumpkinseed Fish – Complete Breakdown of this Cool Fish